Flexible working pitfalls and how to embed a great flex culture

 Start talking results

 For flexible working to get truly embedded, you must have trust.
 And that starts by managing results, not inputs.
-The pandemic proved flexible working works.
+The pandemic proved that this works.
 People achieved great things.
 And they didn’t have to be micro-managed.
 So, focus on clear objectives and key results (OKRs).
 Managers provide clear direction; employees deliver.
 The how, where and when are no longer relevant.

 Recognising and addressing managers’ concerns